 In short the Canadian farmers wanted a more level playing field!! and sensible pricing structure to compete with the rest of the World.

-to lose Nick decided to drive his 860 combine as a protest into Victoria a trip of some 500 miles!! to highlight the plight of the many facing financial ruin, this trip would lead to a pre cursor for a marathon trip right across Canada as the farming situation continued to worsen.
+to lose Nick decided to drive his 860 combine as a protest into Victoria a trip of some 500 miles!! to highlight the plight of the many facing financial ruin, this trip would lead to a pre cursor for a marathon trip right across Canada as the farming situation

 This marathon trip was a very noble idea but the logistics and costs of driving this huge machine this distance could not be underestimated.